 Tailings Dam Breach Analysis

-These studies underscore the critical role of tailored numerical simulations, like those facilitated by MADflow, in understanding and mitigating the potential impacts of tailings dam breaches through accurate prediction of flow behavior and erosion dynamics.
+These studies underscore the critical role of tailored numerical simulations, like those facilitated by MADflow, rationalizing the tailings dam breach outflow hydrography and providing accurate prediction of flow behavior and erosion dynamics.

 Tailings Dam Breach Simulation -- Process I & Process II

-The video above is a synthetic example using MADflow, depicting the two processes in a hypothetical tailings dam breach event.
-The previously deposited tailings behind a cross-valley dam are covered with water in the facility.
+The video above is a synthetic example using MADflow, depicting the two-process modelling in a hypothetical tailings dam breach event.
+Tailings deposited behind a cross-valley dam are covered with water in the facility.
 The saturated tailings are susceptible to static liquefaction.
-One of the critical failure scenarios is the flood-induced overtopping failure (Process I), following with discharge of the flowable liquefied tailings (Process II).
+One of the critical failure scenarios is the flood-induced overtopping failure (Process I), followed by discharge of liquefied tailings caused by collapse failure mode (Process II).

-In Process I modelling, the tailings surface was updated/lowered with progression of the erosion process, depending on factors like erodibility and critical shear stress.
-With intentionally exaggerated erodibility, tailings near the breach opening are heavily eroded with deep scour by hydrodynamic force, whilst tailings located in far field from the breach opening are barely disturbed.
+In the Process I modelling, the tailings surface was updated with progression of the erosion process.
+With intentionally exaggerated erodibility, tailings near the breach opening and the dam downstream slope are heavily eroded with deep scour by hydrodynamic force.
+Tailings deposit located in the far field is much less involved in the hydraulic erosion process.
 The hydraulic erosion process unfolds gradually over hours, reflecting its nature.

-Process II simulates liquefied tailings from mobilization to runout.
-This is a non-erosional failure mode; the modelling demonstrates that collapse and mobilization of liquefied tailings occur in a very short period of time, dictated by in-situ geotechnical properties of deposited tailings and failure mechanisms.
-The simulated failure behavior is consistent with typical field observations of the sudden, rapid, and catastrophic nature of this type of flow liquefaction failures.
+The Process-II modelling of discharge of flowable tailings resulting from the subsequent collapse failure consists of tailings mobilization and inundation analyses.
+This is a non-erosional failure mode; the modelling demonstrates that collapse and mobilization of liquefied tailings can occur in a very short period of time, dictated by geotechnical properties of deposited tailings and failure mechanisms.
+The simulated failure behavior is consistent with typical field observations of the sudden, rapid, and catastrophic nature of this type of failures.

 Properties of deposited tailings may vary spatially within a tailings storage facility with different scale of variations; and can also change throughout the lifecycle of the facility.
 In-situ properties of deposited tailings in each tailings storage facility are unique.
 Taking site-specific conditions into consideration is required in a tailings dam breach analysis.